-On 2–3 September, the Stockholm International Peace Research Institute (SIPRI) and the China Institute of International Studies (CIIS) co-hosted a two-day webinar series on ‘EU–China Relations in an Era of Connectivity’.
+On 2–3 September, SIPRI and the China Institute of International Studies (CIIS) co-hosted a two-day webinar series on ‘EU–China Relations in an Era of Connectivity’.

-The webinar series convened a group of 25 Chinese and European experts from academic, business, diplomatic and technical communities and over 50 participants observed the discussions online.
-The aim of the series is to provide a nuanced understanding on the dynamic relationship between the European Union (EU) and China, as well as exploring the challenges and opportunities for better cooperation on connectivity.
+The webinar series convened a group of 25 Chinese and European experts from academic, business, diplomatic and technical communities, and over 50 participants observed the discussions online.
+The aim of the series was to provide a nuanced understanding of the dynamic relationship between the European Union (EU) and China, as well as to explore the challenges and opportunities for better cooperation on connectivity.

 The event concluded with a discussion on the complexity of EU–China relations and a dialogue on what measures should be taken to promote cooperation.
 The webinar series has highlighted the need for China to rethink its approach in connectivity.